auremoser/leadership-training/README.md

 ###Who is this Working Open Guide For?
-This guide was created for researchers, grad students, professors, citizen scientists.. **The Working Open Guide is for anyone who is interested in leading or contributing to an open science project, or just learning more.**
+This guide was created for researchers, grad students, professors, citizen scientists.. **The Working Open Guide is for anyone who is interested in leading or contributing to an open science or open research project, or just learning more.**

-If you're completely new to "open", section x of this guide will help you understand what working open means, with special attention to working open in the sciences and scientific research.
-If you've got a pretty good handle on what "open" is and means, and want to dive right into the details of designing and running an open project, skip ahead to section x.
-If you've got a project up and running and want to grow an strong community of contributors, head over to section x.
+If you're completely new to "open", section 1 of this guide will help you understand what working open means, with special attention to working open in the sciences and scientific research.
+If you've got a pretty good handle on what "open" is and means, and want to dive right into the details of designing and running an open project, skip ahead to section 2.
+If you've got a project up and running and want to grow an strong community of contributors, head over to section 2.

 ###About the format
 This guide can be used step-by-step manual, read from start to finish.
 Or, you can jump to any section that's most useful to you.
-You'll notice each section starts with a list of prerequistes for the material, a set of learning goals for that section; we also specify amount of time (roughly) it should take you to complete that section.
-You'll find a glossary at the end of each section to define key terms.
+You'll notice each section starts with **a list of prerequistes** for the material, **a set of learning goals** for that section; we also specify the **amount of time** (roughly) it should take you to complete that section.
+You'll find **a glossary** at the end of each section to define key terms.

 ###Not only is this book about working open, it IS open.
 We encourage you help us improve the guide by adding to and editing the content.
-To do so, you'll need to know a bit about GitHub, which is a free tool (often used by software developers) for working collaboratively and sharing content and code.
-GitHub is introduced in section x of this guide, and you can find a good intro tutorial to GitHub here.
-Once you have a GitHub account and some basic skills with the interface-- check out our "good first bugs" for the Working Open Guide-- these are tasks we need your help with that are good on-ramps for new contributors.
+To do so, you'll need to know a bit about GitHub, which is a free tool (often used by software developers) for working collaboratively on and sharing content and code.
+GitHub is introduced in section 2 of this guide, and you can find a good intro tutorial to GitHub here (coming soon).
+Once you have a GitHub account and some basic skills with the interface-- check out our "good first bugs" for the Working Open Guide listed below-- these are tasks we need your help with that are good on-ramps for new contributors.
 Instructions for contributing are below.

 ### Help Us Make This Book